 Best part of married sex?
 Ha ha, the orgasms from oral!
-And of course the connection and fulfillment it brings. -Latter-day Saint wife, married at 24
+And of course the connection and fulfillment it brings.

 I love to please my wife in this way.
 She does not enjoy giving, but loves to receive, so I do not ask any more and I'm okay with that.